DADDYEAGER1/mirelle-site/src/content/blogs/santa-reindeer-gingerbread-christmas-nails-2025-character-nail-art.md

 ### Press-On Nail Options Featuring Santa, Reindeer, and Gingerbread

-<a href='https://amzn.to/3LSHjyU' class='text-blue-600 hover:text-blue-800 underline' target='_blank' rel='noopener nofollow'>Pre-designed character press-on nails</a> are the ultimate time-saver.
+<a href='https://amzn.to/3LSHjyU' style='color: #2563eb; text-decoration: underline; font-weight: 600;' target='_blank' rel='noopener nofollow'>Pre-designed character press-on nails</a> are the ultimate time-saver.
 Zero artistic skill required.

 Modern press-ons look remarkably realistic.
 Gone are the days of obvious fake nail shine and poor fit.
 Current options use flexible materials that conform to nail beds and feature professional-quality designs.